Accelerated Development Applications

 What is the Accelerated DA process?

-As of the 1 July 2024, Council is offering a streamlined assessment and approval service for nominated Development Applications (DAs), called the Accelerated DA process.
-Initially, Council is offering this service to most types of simple residential development that comply with the planning rules and are located on sites that are considered relatively low risk, being generally free of key environmental constraints and hazards.
+On 1 July 2024, Council commenced a streamlined assessment and approval service for nominated Development Applications (DAs), called the Accelerated DA process.
+Council offers this service to most types of simple residential development that comply with the planning rules and are located on sites that are considered relatively low risk, being generally free of key environmental constraints and hazards.

 If your application qualifies for this process, Council staff will aim to determine your application within 20 days or less from when the DA has been accepted and lodged with Council (see FAQ for more details).

-Council is offering this service to encourage and reward DAs that comply with applicable development standards and controls, as well as to improve our processing times of these high-volume, simpler DAs.
+Council offers this service to encourage and reward DAs that comply with applicable development standards and controls, as well as to improve our processing times of these high-volume, simpler DAs.
 The Accelerated DA service aims to support housing supply and our local construction industries.

 What types of development qualify for the Accelerated DA process?